 Medical procedures, such as removal of fluid from the pleural cavity with a needle (thoracocentesis) or a lung biopsy

-In certain cases of pneumothorax air can go into the pleural cavity but not move ot which leads to accumulation of air within the pleural cavity under extreme pressure.
+In certain cases of pneumothorax air can go into the pleural cavity but not move of which leads to accumulation of air within the pleural cavity under extreme pressure.
 This can cause the lung to collapse completely and pushes the heart and the major blood vessels to opposite side thereby decreasing the blood return to heart causing a life threatening and potentially fatal condition called Tension Pneumothorax.
 It is an absolute emergency that requires immediate intervention to save life.
 It is more common in patients with penetrating chest trauma (Gun shot or stab injuries).

 The diagnosis of Pneumothorax is suspected based of the patient’s history and physical examination.
 It is suspected when a patient develops sudden shortness of breath or chest pain, especially if there is a history of trauma to the chest.
 A detailed clinical examination including measurement of vital signs (temperature, pulse, breath rate, blood pressure) and respiratory system examination is done.
 The following signs can indicate that you have a collapsed lung: